afeld/python-public-policy/syllabus.md

 - Have an understanding of Python fundamentals
   - Common data types
   - Functions
-  - How to read documentation
+  - Reading technical documentation
-  - How to troubleshoot
+  - Troubleshooting
 - Know how to use several Python packages for different kinds of data analysis, manipulation, and visualization

 ## Schedule